- 2014-: Lecturer in Human Geography, Loughborough University.

 First, she has examined how migration categories are produced and practised, from the perspective of understanding cultural geographies of migration and the cultural economies of migration industries.
 Her ESRC-funded research on ‘Following the Expatriate’ drew upon mobilities as a field to look at the different ways in which ‘expatriate’ comes to be understood.
 It looked at how the Global Mobility Industry, an industry that supports the management of expatriate relocation, helps to produce expatriate identities.
 This also considered how British migrants in Singapore use the term expat.
 In Loughborough-funded research she has also looked at Third Culture Kids (TCKs), people who spent part of their childhood growing up in a different country from that which their parents are from.

 Second, she has looked at the influence of global mobility on young people’s identities.
 This includes research that looks at high school aged children, through Loughborough University funded research on youth global citizenship in international schools.
-More recently, it has expanded to thinking about international student mobility, through ASET funded research on how young people use international work placements in their career planning and RGS-IBG funded research that examines how the children of British migrants negotiate UK Universities.
+More recently, it has expanded to thinking about international student mobility, through ASET funded research on how young people use international work placements in their career planning and RGS-IBG funded research that examines the children of British migrants at UK Universities.

-Current postgraduate research students
+Recent postgraduate research students

-- Cranston, S., Lloyd, J. (2018) Bursting the Bubble: Spatialising safety for privileged migrant women in Singapore, Antipode.
-Online First.
+- Cranston, S., Lloyd, J. (2019) Bursting the Bubble: Spatialising safety for privileged migrant women in Singapore, Antipode, 51(2) 478-496.

-- Cranston, S., Schapendonk, J., Spaan, E. (2018) New Directions in the Migration Industries: Introduction to Special Issue, Journal of Ethnic and Migration Studies 44(4) 543-557.
+- Cranston, S., Schapendonk, J., Spaan, E. (2018) New Directions in the Migration Industries: Introduction to Special Issue, Journal of Ethnic and Migration Studies, 44(4) 543-557.

-- Cranston, S. (2016a) Producing Migrant Encounter: Learning to be a British Expatriate in Singapore through the Global Mobility Industry, Environment and Planning D: Society and Space 34(4) 655-671.
+- Cranston, S. (2016a) Producing Migrant Encounter: Learning to be a British Expatriate in Singapore through the Global Mobility Industry, Environment and Planning D: Society and Space, 34(4) 655-671.

-- Cranston, S. (2016b) ‘Imagining Global Work: Producing Understandings of Difference in ‘Easy Asia,’ Geoforum 70 60-68.
+- Cranston, S. (2016b) ‘Imagining Global Work: Producing Understandings of Difference in ‘Easy Asia,’ Geoforum, 70 60-68.

-- Cranston, S. (2014) Reflections on Doing the Expat Show: Performing the Global Mobility Industry, Environment and Planning A 46(5) 1124-1138.
+- Cranston, S. (2014) Reflections on Doing the Expat Show: Performing the Global Mobility Industry, Environment and Planning A, 46(5) 1124-1138.